The secret to marketing success: using PPC and SEO together

 Conversely, the SEO specialist on the account spends most of his or her day analyzing which tipping-point keywords are performing best and have the most potential for ranking improvement.
 Are you bidding on these keywords for PPC to further amplify your message?

-Look no further than job titles to see how frequently managers isolate SEO and PPC roles from each other.
+Look no further than job titles to see how frequently managers isolate search engine marketing roles from each other.
 (You’ll find tons of “I’m an SEM” and “We’re hiring for an SEO Specialist role.”)